VCurry20/FDAProject2021/README.md

 ### Libraries Used

-For this project I have used the following librares within Python:
+For this project I have used the following libraries within Python:

 -  `NumPy`, which is numerical python

--  `Pandas`, which allows us to create dataframes and is a step up from the numerical capablities of `NumPy`
+-  `Pandas`, which allows us to create data frames and is a step up from the numerical capabilities of `NumPy`

 - `Matplotlib`, which I review and use for plotting

 - `Seaborn`, which is built on `Matplotlib` and expands on its capabilities

-- `Scipy`, which allows for use to analyise data
+- `Scipy`, which allows for data analysis

 - `requests`, a HTTP library for Python